mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/plugin_and_rcp.md

 ![example: actions filter](actionsfilter_example.png)

-!!! note "To use the language, not only the language has to be installed but also the corresponding Intellij plugin. `./gradlew install` can install this plugin.
-Without the plugin the language won't load at all."
+!!! note "To use the language, not only the language has to be installed but also the corresponding IntelliJ plugin. `./gradlew install` can install this plugin.
+Without the plugin, the language won't load at all."

-!!! tip "Development tip: when making changes to the language, make sure to disable the plugin in the preferences, so that the model is not readonly.
+!!! tip "Development tip: when making changes to the language, make sure to disable the plugin in the preferences, so that the model is not read-only.
 Execute `./gradlew install` to install the plugin after making a change and restart MPS to test it."

 The predefined actions profiles can be customized by the user in *preferences* --> *Appearance & Behavior* --> *Actions*.
 New profiles can be created by clicking the *+* button and deleted by clicking the *-* button.